John Bankhead (minister): 1786-1881

 In 1786 he published a catechism, valuable as indicating the departure from the old standards of doctrine, already hinted at in the terms of his subscription.
 The questions are precisely those of the Westminster Shorter Catechism; the answers are naked extracts from Scripture, without comment.
-In the second edition, 1825, a further progress is made; some of the Westminster questions are omitted, others are altered.
+In the second edition, 1825, further progress is made; some of the Westminster questions are omitted, and others are altered.
 Bankhead was moderator of synod in 1800.
-On 30 July 1812 William Glendy (died 24 July 1853, aged 71) was ordained as his assistant and successor.
+On 30 July 1812, William Glendy (died 24 July 1853, aged 71) was ordained as his assistant and successor.
 In 1829 Glendy took the congregation with him to join the heterodox remonstrant synod; but Bankhead remained on the roll of the general synod till his death, which occurred on 5 July 1833, he being then in the ninety-sixth year of his age, and the seventieth of his ministry (the inscription on his tombstone overestimates on both points).
-It is remarkable that the whole period of 220 years (1613–1833) in the history of Ballycarry congregation is spanned by the pastorates of four men, the interstices between their ministries amounting collectively to seventeen years.
+It is remarkable that the whole period of 220 years (1613–1833) in the history of the Ballycarry congregation is spanned by the pastorates of four men, the interstices between their ministries amounting collectively to seventeen years.
 Bankhead was a man of much natural ability.
 A satirical poem of 1817 ('The Ulster Synod,’ by Rev. William Heron, of Ballyclare) describes him, in his eightieth year, as 'scattering bright wit, sound sense, and Dublin snuff.'

 Family

 He was twice married, (1) to Jane Martin, (2) in February 1812 to Mary Magill, and was the father of twenty-two children, nineteen of whom reached maturity, and some found distinction.
 His eldest son was John Bankhead, M.D., a leading physician of Belfast.
 Another was James Bankhead, ordained 23 March 1796, presbyterian minister of Bromore, County Down (d.
 10 Jan.
 1824).
-Another son, Charles Bankhead, M.D., was private physician to the celebrated Lord Londonderry, who expired in his arms in 1822; he died at Florence, aged 91, and was father of Charles Bankhead, British envoy to Washington.
-The latest survivor of the twenty-two children was William Bankhead, unitarian minister at Brighton and Diss, Norfolk (1837–43), who left the ministry, and died in Edinburgh, 1881, aged 69.
+Another son, Charles Bankhead, M.D., was a private physician to the celebrated Lord Londonderry, who expired in his arms in 1822; he died at Florence, aged 91, and was the father of Charles Bankhead, British envoy to Washington.
+The latest survivor of the twenty-two children was William Bankhead, unitarian minister at Brighton and Diss, Norfolk (1837–43), who left the ministry and died in Edinburgh, in 1881, aged 69.